-However, if you are creating or altering a vehicle entranceway or crossing in relation to your property or development, you need to ensure this is done to the appropriate standards and safety requirements.
-This means working with Council and using a Council-approved
+If you are creating or altering a vehicle entranceway or crossing in relation to your property or development, you need to ensure this is done to the appropriate standards and safety requirements.

-Once your crossing or entranceway is completed, you'll be responsible for its ongoing maintenance.
+- On completion of your crossing or entranceway you'll be responsible for its ongoing maintenance.
 If it has a culvert pipe under it (more common in rural properties), you're also responsible for keeping the pipe clear to avoid flooding issues.